 So surely if a dog is low-shedding, they are hypoallergenic?

 Technically, this idea is somewhat accurate.
 Again, hypoallergenic means less likely to cause a reaction.
 If a dog is low-shedding, there is less fur or hair in the environment to potentially cause a reaction.
 But dogs still drool and urinate, so they continue to share the allergy-causing protein.

 Hypoallergenic dogs tend to have a tight curly coat.
 The tight curls trap hair and dander, again limiting its presence in the environment.
 Due to the nature of the coat, these dogs are usually groomed more regularly, so the frequent bathing and brushing remove the protein from the skin and coat.

 This is why most people think breeds mixed with a poodle are allergy-safe, but this couldn’t be further from the truth!

 Improve your odds

-If you are mating two low-shedding, curly-coated, technically hypoallergenic dogs to produce a litter, then you stand a good chance of getting a puppy with a hypoallergenic, low-shedding curly coat.
+Suppose you are mating two low-shedding, curly-coated, technically hypoallergenic dogs to produce a litter.
+In that case, you stand a good chance of getting a puppy with a hypoallergenic, low-shedding curly coat.
 Consider the Goldendoodle; however, this dog is the result of mating a Golden Retriever with a Poodle.